kelscahill/cahillscreative/wp-content/plugins/yet-another-related-posts-plugin/readme.txt

 Before upgrading to a new WordPress version, you should first deactivate all plugins, then upgrade your WordPress, and then reactivate your plugins.
 Even then, you may still find that something went wrong with your YARPP functionality.
 If so, try these steps:

-1. Visit the "Related Posts (YARPP)" settings page to verify your settings.
+1. Visit the "YARPP" settings page to verify your settings.
 2. Deactivate YARPP, replace the YARPP files on the server with a fresh copy of the new version, and then reactivate it.
 3. Install the official [YARPP Experiments](https://wordpress.org/extend/plugins/yarpp-experiments/) plugin to flush the cache.